Data Center Overview

 The CDT data centers are continuously striving for energy efficiencies by following industry standards and best practices.

 - Intelligent energy management systems allow CDT to automatically and dynamically control the behavior and performance of precision cooling equipment in the Computer Room to meet desired goals.

-- Real time monitoring and control of precision cooling, power, UPS, leak detection, control panels and other critical equipment allows quick equipment assessment and corrective action.
+- Real-time monitoring and control of precision cooling, power, UPS, leak detection, control panels, and other critical equipment allow quick equipment assessment and corrective action.

 - Hot aisle/cold aisle design prevents hot exhaust air from passing from one row of servers to the next or creating hot spots on the raised floor.
 Hot spots impact the ability to achieve the efficient operating conditions recommended by the American Society of Heating, Refrigerating and Air Conditioning Engineers Technical Committee 9.9 guidelines (ASHRAE TC 9.9).

 - Overhead cable management reduces subfloor plenum airflow obstructions to increase cooling efficiency.

 - Redundant power is used to minimize downtime, maximize uptime, by allowing IT equipment to run using the backup power supply system when a problem occurs with the first power supply system.

 - The Rancho Cordova data center was the recipient of two 2012 Energy Efficiency Green IT awards.